stfc/PSyclone/tutorial/practicals/LFRic/building_code/2_built_ins/README.md

                  ... )
 ```

+The completed algorithm can be found in the [Solutions directory](solutions).

 ### Step 3: Use PSyclone to generate algorithm and PSy-layer source

 We will first check that the built-in calls in the algorithm code are